 I know, the street photographers will kill me for this one.
 But a tripod enhances your chances of getting sharp, level, and steady pictures, particularly on shady streets.
 It also brands you as a professional, or at least someone serious enough about photography to set up a shot.
 You’re not just some tourist grabbing a snapshot while on the run to the next hot spot.

-The afternoons my friend Matt and I were photographing Cuban neighborhoods, it was hot and humid.
+The afternoons my friend Matt and I were photographing Cuban neighbourhoods, it was hot and humid.
 Streets were full of air pollution.
 (Those picturesque Cuban cars have no catalytic converters.)
 After two hours, I called it quits.
 “Why are we stopping?”
 Matt asked. “we’re just getting going.”
-An hour later, in an air conditioned cafe, he was glad we did.
+An hour later, in an air-conditioned cafe, he was glad we did.

 Photography is inherently an intensely physical activity.
 Add to that, talking to people and negotiating each shot, in the bright sun, surrounded by city air pollution (ubiquitous in the third world), and you can rapidly approach a state of collapse after two hours.
 Stop before that and continue the next day.